phylum-dev/phylum-ci/CONTRIBUTING.md

 ```

 To iterate during development of the `phylum-ci` integrations, it can be helpful to force the analysis of the
-lockfile(s), even when it has not changed.
+dependency file(s), even when it has not changed.
 It can also be useful to ensure all dependencies are considered.
 To do so, use the flags:

 ```sh